Mechanism Description

 Controlling when to release what price

 Oval works by controlling when to make the newest price available.
-It does this by tracking the last time unlockLatestValue was called.
-The following casework is used to determine what price to return, where lockWindow can be customized for each Oval deployment:
+It does this by tracking the last time unlockLatestValue

-This casework amounts to providing a time buffer around a new source update for the Oval node to call unlockLatestValue.
+This casework amounts to providing a time buffer around a new source update for the Oval node to call unlockLatestValue

-This introduces two clear failure modes that need to be considered: a) what happens if MEV-Share breaks or b) what happens if no Oval node calls unlockLatestValue.
+.
 Both amount to the same failure mode: a small delay in liveness of updating the system and MEV going entirely to the block builder, as it does today.

-In the happy path, the call to unlockLatestValue can happen within the same block (or subsequent block) of the Chainlink update and so should not cause a significant (if any) delay.
-In the unhappy path a price will be, at maximum, lockWindow delayed from being released to a downstream consumer.
+can happen within the same block (or subsequent block) of the oracle update and so should not cause a significant (if any) delay.
+In the unhappy path a price will be, at maximum, lockWindow

 Last updated